Arthur Robb

 Restorations of Guitars by Louis Panormo

-Thirty-one Louis Panormo guitars have been restored in my workshop.
-A thirty-second has begun.
+Thirty-five Louis Panormo guitars have been restored in my workshop.
+A thirty-sixth, a 1933, has begun.

 Louis Panormo, 1784-1862, had a workshop in Bloomsbury, London.
 Many guitars were made, it may even have been a small factory.
 Today, his guitars are much sought after and often restored with the intention being used.
 They have a wonderful tone and are a delight to play.